polterguy/polterguy.github.io/deploy/index.md

 Notice, there are two dynamic folders that Magic will _not_ create volumes for, these are your _"system"_ and _"misc"_ folders.
 These folders will contain system files the middleware itself depends upon to function, and might be updated as we publish new releases.
 You should _not change_ files in these folders, since once you restart your container, and/or update Magic, all your changes here will be overwritten.
 These folders and files will be marked as red (warning) in Hyper IDE if you display your system folders to prevent accidental editing.

-The rest of the volumes are documented in either of the following two container projects that Magic's internal deployment containers depends upon.
+The rest of the volumes are documented in either of the following two container projects that Magic's internal deployment containers depend upon.

 * [nGinx Proxy](https://github.com/nginx-proxy/nginx-proxy)
 * [Acme companion](https://github.com/nginx-proxy/acme-companion)